Brendon-Hablutzel/argus-backend/README.md

 A Postgres extension that adds better support for handling timeseries data.
 See [here](https://github.com/timescale/timescaledb) for more details.
 Like Kafka, configuration for a local TimescaleDB deployment is included in `infra/`, and an instance can be deployed locally with `infra/docker-compose.yaml`

+### api

+HTTP server that sits between clients and TimescaleDB--fetches data and exposes it on several endpoints, performing analytics and aggregation as necessary.

 ### ingestor

-Server that listens for messages from the extension and sends them to Kafka.
+HTTP server that listens for messages from the extension and sends them to Kafka.

 ### processor